nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       In 2023 Allison transitioned to run coaching and has enjoyed the move from the pool deck to sharing run miles and connecting with her ATC teammates.
     image: /img/fullsizerender.jpg
+  - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
+Her portfolio enables her to understand the athletes she works with at all levels.
+She is dedicated to train athletes in their individual  raining and nutrition goals such as  optimal health, fitness and performance through balanced nutrition, proper sport fueling and hydration, and personalized training plans with ongoing support, within a maintainable healthy lifestyle.
+Ilana supports  Energy Lab and the Atlanta Triathlon club in all her endeavors.
+    name: |-
+      Ilana Katz
+      Run Coach
+    image: /img/12046745_10153667750909314_1264246671803246703_n.jpeg
   - name: |-
       Jerome Feuiltault
       Co-Head Tuesday Night Run & Co-Head Thursday Night Bike Hill Repeats Coach